rosswaycaster/Blurred-Background/README.md

 Blurred-Background
 ==================

-Example of a blurred background much like iOS 7 using HTML, CSS, and Javascript.
+Example of a blurred background much like iOS 7 using HTML and CSS.